tdg5/stats-learning-notes/chapter-08-tree-based-methods.md

 and boosting can substantially improve predictive performance and help mitigate some of the disadvantages of decision trees.

-Bootstrap aggregation, or bagging, is a general purpose procedure for reducing the variance of statistical learning methods that is particularly useful for decision trees.
+[Bootstrap aggregation, or bagging][glossary-bagging], is a general purpose procedure for reducing the variance of statistical learning methods that is particularly useful for decision trees.

 Given a set of $$ n $$ independent observations, $$ Z_{1},\ Z_{2},\ ...,\ Z_{n}
 , $$ each with a variance of $$ \sigma^{2} , $$ the variance of the mean $$